GlaucioOliveira/CIT-261/topics/javascript-events/README.md

 <button onclick="displayMessage()">Inline Event Call to a function</button>
 ````

-With the DOM we can also create an Event Listener to the HTML Element:
+Another possibility to respond to an event is with the DOM.
+We can create an Event Listener (`addEventListener`) to the HTML Element and specify the event type (in the example the `'click'`):

 ````html
 <script>